parnotfar/caddie-csv-tools/docs/usage.md

 caddie csv:plot --title "Centered dispersion window"
 ```

-When a segment column is set, the tool automatically renders each binary value
+When a segment column is set, the tool automatically renders each distinct value
-with a distinct color (teal/orange by default) and adds a legend.
+with a distinct color (teal/orange/purple by default, expanding via Matplotlib palettes when more are needed) and adds a legend.
 Missing values
 are shown in grey so they remain easy to spot without overwhelming the chart.

 ### Line Plots